Symptoms of Working Memory Issues

 Academic success is dependent on a number of skills working at a high level, many of which involve working memory: for instance, being able to retain information in class, reading with comprehension, and attention stamina.
 Our learning software is effective in reducing the time spent on homework and improving grades, because it helps in these various areas.

 Poor working memory skills impacts attention because if students cannot hold information as it is coming at them, it is harder to engage.
 These children tend to be more easily distracted and are often diagnosed as having inattentive ADD.

 Reading & Dyslexia

-Several of the symptoms above impact reading — both in learning to decode, and in reading efficiency for comprehension.
+Several of the working memory disorder symptoms above impact reading — both in learning to decode, and in reading efficiency for comprehension.
 Most of the time in reading though, the true difficulty is phonological awareness.
-An inability to retain text while reading more often not due to inefficient and exhausting decoding, not working memory problems.
+An inability to retain text while reading is more often than not due to inefficient and exhausting decoding, not due to a working memory deficit.
 Our reading programs target both issues.

 Working Memory Development By Age

 Working memory, sometimes called short-term memory, develops over time like other cognitive abilities:

 - Executive functions like “talking through something” in children initially are conducted aloud, but by age six begin to be internalized to subvocal and finally silent modes by age 9-10.